Common Questions Answered - Your Doubts, God's Answers

 "Dear friends, do not believe every spirit, but test the spirits to see whether they are from God."
 (1 John 4:1)

 God will NEVER contradict His Word.
 If what you're "hearing" goes against the Bible, it's not from God.
+Literally ask a thought or voice: "Did Jesus Christ come in the flesh?"
+If it's demonic, it will not affirm Jesus.

 Practical Wisdom: